TGAC/COPO-documentation/advanced/project_setup/copo-project-setup-linux.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-   Replace the username and password of PostgreSQL with your own username and password
+   Replace the username and password of PostgreSQL with your username and password

 Run the **postgresqlDB_setup.sh** `PostgreSQL set up script <https://github.com/TGAC/COPO-production/blob/main/shared_tools/scripts/setup/postgresqlDB_setup.sh>`__ to configure the PostgreSQL database on your machine